jerriek/data_angels_resource_repo/README.md

-# Data Angels Resource Guide
+# Data Professional Resource Guide

 ## About This Guide